WZID

-WZID (95.7 FM) is a commercial radio station with an adult contemporary format.
-WZID is owned by Saga Communications with studios on Commercial Street in Manchester, New Hampshire.
+WZID (95.7 FM) is a commercial radio station in Manchester, New Hampshire, United States.
+WZID is owned by Saga Communications with an adult contemporary format and studios on Commercial Street in Manchester.
 In the evening, it carries the nationally syndicated call-in and dedication show Delilah.

 WZID is a Class B FM station.
 It has an effective radiated power (ERP) of 14,500 watts.
 The transmitter is atop a tower it shares with WMUR-TV in Goffstown.
 WZID's signal can be heard as far south as the Massachusetts Turnpike, as far east as southern Maine and as far west as Vermont.
 WZID broadcasts using HD Radio technology.
 It plays classic hits on its HD2 subchannel and classic country music on its HD3 subchannel.
 Both subchannels feed several FM translators.

 History

 The station signed on the air on October 2, 1947, as WKBR-FM.
 It was the sister station to WKBR (1250 AM, now WGAM).
 For its first several decades, WKBR-FM simulcast most of WKBR's programming.
 The stations were network affiliates of the Mutual Broadcasting System.

 Throughout the 1960s and early 1970s, WKBR-AM-FM aired a Top 40 format.
 In July 1971, the simulcast ended.
 WKBR-FM's call sign was changed to WZID and the format was flipped to beautiful music.
 The station was mostly automated, playing quarter-hour sweeps of soft, instrumental music.
 In the 1980s, the instrumentals were scaled back, with soft vocal hits added.
 Over time, the station evolved to soft adult contemporary.

 In October 1990, Sunshine Broadcasting of New Hampshire Inc. announced the sale of WZID, along with sister station WFEA, to Saga Communications Inc. of Grosse Pointe Farms, Michigan.
 The sale was finalized April 16, 1991.
 Saga Communications of New England LLC operates the station today.
 WZID's president and general manager is Bob Cox.